csc690-spring18/FoodHaus/README.md

 - [ ] Users shall be able to find their passwords if they forget, and passwords shall be sent to the their email addresses.
 (16 hours, Xiayi Wang)
 - [x] Users shall be able to reset their passwords as they wish.
 (16 hours, Xiayi Wang)
 - [ ] Users shall be able to contact administrator.
 (16 hours, Xiayi Wang)

+### New added features:
+- [x] Users shall be able to save their contact information for future use.